-In every medical malpractice case, time is of the essence.
-If your Pennsylvania medical malpractice lawyer does not act efficiently and swiftly, critical information could be permanently lost or worse: You could lose the opportunity to file a lawsuit at all!
-You need to hire an experienced attorney who appreciates the time-sensitive nature of your medical malpractice claim and who files the lawsuit before the statute of limitations expires.
+In every hospital malpractice case, time is of the essence.
+If your hospital malpractice lawyer in Philadelphia does not act efficiently and swiftly, critical information could be permanently lost or worse: You could lose the opportunity to file a lawsuit at all!
+You need to hire an experienced attorney who appreciates the time-sensitive nature of your hospital malpractice claim and who files the lawsuit before the statute of limitations expires.
 If the statute of limitations expires, you lose your right to file a lawsuit in the first place.

 YOU’LL BE ABLE TO RETAIN CRUCIAL EVIDENCE

-The presence or absence of these crucial forms of evidence could dictate whether your lawsuit is successful or not.
+The presence or absence of these crucial forms of evidence could determine whether your lawsuit is successful or not.